Indian Airlines Flight 257: Flight recordings

-By 12:38 local time, Captain Heldar informed co-pilot Choudury that they were approximately 25 nmi from Imphal, based on his observation on the geographical features in the area.
+By 12:38 local time, Captain Heldar informed co-pilot Roy Choudhury that they were approximately 25 nmi from Imphal, based on his observation on the geographical features in the area.
 About a minute later, the crew told the tower that they were 12 mi inbound, suggesting that they had covered the last 13 mi in about a minute.
 The crew also reported that they were near the VOR for Imphal.
 In truth, the aircraft was actually 15 nmi from the VOR.
 The crew then asked permission from the controller to clear them to set a direct outbound track, which was granted by the ATC.
 According to the CVR, the crew was trying to attempt an offset entry for the airport's holding pattern.

 Approximately 14 nmi southwest from the VOR, the crew reported that they were on the outbound leg, turned the aircraft to the right and announced that they were going to descend to 5,000 ft.
 The aircraft started to descend and the turn was eventually completed approximately two minutes later.
 By this time, the aircraft was still too far away from the airport and was nowhere near the holding pattern.
 With a distance of approximately 10 nmi southwest from the airport's VOR, they were somewhere among the hills of Thangjing range.

 The aircraft then changed its heading from 196 to 210 for about a minute and 35 seconds.
 It had descended to an altitude of 6,880 ft.
 At 12:44 p.m, one of the crew exclaimed "Two minutes up", referring to the usual expected time for an outbound leg towards the airport.
 In reality, the crew had only taken about one minute and 35 seconds.
 The crew then initiated the procedural turn to the left.
 As the aircraft was nowhere near any kind of navigational devices of the airport, the instruments that were supposed to tell the crew that they were on the right track (i.e. outer marker signal) eventually could not sound.